echille/E.-Chille-Open-Lab-Notebook/_posts/2022-04-27-Bhattacharya-Lab-Adult-Coral-DNA-Extraction-Protocol.md

 1. Set up yellow DNA spin columns and collection tubes, label appropriately.
 2. Warm elution liquids to 60-70°C (10mM Tris HCl pH.
 8.0 and RNase free water).
 3. Add equal volume (420 µl) Genomic Binding Buffer to each sample tube.
-4. Vortex for 10-15 seconds and spin down.
+4. Vortex for 10-15 seconds.
+5. Centrifuge at 14,000 rpm for 2-5 minutes to pellet unlysed tissues.
-5. Transfer the mixture 840 µl (total volume) to a yellow DNA spin column.
+6. Transfer the supernatent (~840 µL total volume) to a yellow DNA spin column.
-6. Centrifuge at 14,000 rpm for 1 minute.
+7. Centrifuge at 14,000 rpm for 1 minute.
-7. Discard the collection tube with the flow through and transfer the spin column to a new collection tube.
+8. Discard the collection tube with the flow through and transfer the spin column to a new collection tube.

 #### 3. Removal of contaminants
 1. Add 400 µl DNA Pre-Wash Buffer gently to the yellow DNA spin columns.